PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ```

 The interesting part is the tsserver's `path` in the `init_options`.
 The value
-contains a nix variable `${pkgs.nodePackages.typescript}` which will be resolved
+contains a Nix variable `${pkgs.nodePackages.typescript}` which will be resolved
-to the absolute path leading to the typescript package in the nix store.
+to the absolute path leading to the typescript package in the Nix store.

 {{ why(question="

 What is `vim: ft=vim` at top of the file?", answer="

-We have a nix function which returns multiline string.
+We have a Nix function which returns multiline string.
 Since most of the content
 in this file is Lua code, you might want to instruct Vim to use Lua formatting
 with the [modeline](https://neovim.io/doc/user/options.html#modeline).") }}